Preventing Blocked Drains in Your Home

 How Can I Prevent Blocked Drains?

 Preventing blocked drains is much easier than you might think.
 The first step is to prevent the disposal of solid waste in them.
-By making a conscious decision to properly dispose of waste instead of using the sink or toilet will help to prevent most blockages.
+Making a conscious decision to properly dispose of waste instead of using the sink or toilet will help to prevent most blockages.

-Hot Water Washing – Running hot water through your system every now and again has been proven to reduce the size of stubborn fat and grease in the system.
+Running hot water through your system on occasion has been proven to reduce the size of stubborn fat and grease in the system.

-Baking Soda Solutions – It is simple to make a solution from baking soda, hot water and vinegar.
+It is simple to make a solution from baking soda, hot water, and vinegar.
 This can be effective at removing simple blockages and preventing the build-up of potentially damaging substances.

 A qualified drainage engineer will be able to sort out any clogged drain problem you're having but, as a long-term solution, prevention is always the best method to maintain a healthy drainage system.